Asashou/notes/06_mpl_matrices/06_mpl_matrices.md

     - `np.random.shuffle`
     - `np.corrcoeff()`, `np.cov()`

+- 2D array layout in memory, C-order vs F-order
+    - use `timeit` to show difference in mean along columns vs rows of square array

 - introduce 3D and higher dim arrays
     - movie is easy 3D array to understand

 - when to use numpy or not
     - compare to for loops, list comprehensions
-    - use timeit to compare builtin min/max vs numpy min/max
+    - use `timeit` to compare them, maybe also builtin `sum()` on list vs numpy `a.sum()`
     - what's happening under the hood?
         - multiple python ops vs single python op w/ multiple C ops
+    - don't worry too much about optimizing for speed until it becomes an issue

 - ragged arrays vs full arrays:
     - ragged: when e.g. each row has a different number of columns